News/Media Literacy Award to honor front-line teachers in the quest to help students understand the "why" of press freedom

 Global Youth & News Media is a French nonprofit committed to linking young people and news media in ways that reinforce youth citizenship and journalism in society.
 In addition to its global awards program, the organization amplifies youth journalism through its World Teenage Reporting Projects.

-The 2021 Journalism Award category will focus on coverage of the pandemic for children, and details for The Planet Award category will be released later this year.
+The 2021 Journalism Award category will focus on coverage of the pandemic for children.

 This is the third edition of the Global Youth & News Media Prize, which began with an honorary inaugural award to The Guardian US and the student journalists of Marjory Stoneman Douglas for their joint coverage of the 2018 March for Our LIves demonstration against gun violence in Washington, DC., presented at News Xchange in Edinburgh, Scotland.